Home

 The great benefit of non-directive coaching is that you, as the client take full ownership of your own solutions rather than ‘doing what you have been told to do.’
 Through this approach you will feel a sense of empowerment to make changes in your life and your confidence bolstered.

-Directive coaching on the other hand is where the coach offers you solutions, tools and techniques for moving forward.
-You may like to be offered solutions however the danger is that the solution may not be appropriate for your situation and consequently may not feel fully committed to the solution provided.
+Directive coaching on the other hand is where the coach offers you options, solutions, tools and techniques for moving forward.
+You may like to be offered solutions however the danger is that whilst that solution may have worked for the other person, it might not be right for you, and consequently you may not feel fully committed to the solution provided.

 Have I answered your questions?
 If you need more info please write here to ask